 Well begun is half done!
 This proverb especially applies for meetings.
 The start of a meeting can be designed so that purpose, format and content are all articulated and placed in context.
 Irrespective of the type of meeting you are planning, making sure to involve the delegates is always a best practice for successful meeting planning and, moreover, a good way to begin a meeting.
 Involving the delegates will help them warm up, create the right mood and clarify in which way you want the whole meeting to proceed.
 Read on to discover three types of meetings, and three options for kicking off your meeting:

-The strategy and planning meeting usually involves more important decisions than usually.
+The 'strategy and planning' meeting usually involves more important decisions than usual.
 Grand ideas will be on the agenda, but they must be discussed in an efficient and targeted manner.
-You must reach decisions, set priorities and reconcile differences.
+Your aim is to reach decisions, set priorities and reconcile differences.

-Time: minimum 2 x 7 mins + 10 mins for summarising
+Time: minimum 2 x 7 mins + 10 mins for summarizing

 Number of delegates: +4 people